-(1) # of children at enrollment (2) # of children at end of enrollment C.5 Number of children with an ongoing source of continuous, accessible health care provided by a health care professional that maintains the child's ongoing health record and is not primarily a source of emergency or urgent care 315 315 a.
-Of these, the number of children that have accessible health care through a federally qualified Health Center, Indian Health Service, Tribal and/or Urban Indian Health Program facility 0 0 of children a.
-Of these, the number of children diagnosed with any chronic condition by a health care professional, regardless of when the condition was first diagnosed 10 Of these, the number who received medical treatment for their diagnosed chronic health condition 3 b.
-Specify the primary reason that children with any chronic condition diagnosed by a health care professional did not receive medical treatment: # of children No medical treatment needed 0 2.
+(1) # of children at enrollment (2) # of children at end of enrollment C.5 Number of children with an ongoing source of continuous, accessible health care provided by a health care professional that maintains the child's ongoing health record and is not primarily a source of emergency or urgent care 289 289 a.
+Of these, the number of children that have accessible health care through a federally qualified Health Center, Indian Health Service, Tribal and/or Urban Indian Health Program facility 1 1 of children C.8.
+Number of children diagnosed with any chronic condition by a health care professional, regardless of when the condition was first diagnosed 10 a.
+Of these, the number who received medical treatment for their diagnosed chronic health condition 6 b.
+Specify the primary reason that children with any chronic condition diagnosed by a # of children health care professional did not receive medical treatment: # Of Children 1.
+No medical treatment needed 0 2.
 No health insurance 0 3.
 Parents did not keep/make appointment 0 4.
 Children left the program before their appointment date 0 5.
 Appointment is scheduled for future date 0 6.
 Other 0